luisparravicini/algotrading-utils/rates/README.md

 Rate updater lets you periodically poll an exchange's pair rate and save it to a SQLite3 database.
 It can also fetch older data on demand.

+**NOTE**: Since I wrote this, I've found [guptarohit/cryptoCMD](https://github.com/guptarohit/cryptoCMD) which seems to do something similar and looks more mature than what I wrote.
+Haven't used *cryptoCMD* yet, though.

 ## Requeriments